In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Institute.

-"To this day, Richards’ legacy or research in human ecology and
+"To this day, Richards’ legacy or research in human ecology

 management principles empowers individual, family and community well